Progressive Checkerboards for Autoregressive Multiscale Image Generation: Introduction

-Both conditioning methods aim to model dependencies between sampling locations.
-Independently sampling mutually dependent locations can mix modes and produce incompatible values.
-This is particularly true for adjacent and nearby locations: if an image patch is red, the one next to it is likely to be red as well.
-Conditioning each location on a common parent, for example in the previous scale, makes the conditional samples more independent of each other \citep{var}.
+However, samples drawn in parallel are also drawn independently from one another, which can produce inconsistencies when they are mutually dependent.
+This is particularly true for adjacent and nearby locations.
+For example, if an image patch is red, the one next to it is likely to be red as well, but drawing tokens independently may choose two different colors instead of the same one.
+Conditioning each location on a common parent, for example in the previous scale of a scalewise progression, makes the conditional samples more independent of each other \citep{var}.

-Relying exclusively on scalewise conditioning, however, critically depends on a slow scale-up factor: If the scale factor is too large, then an object spanning multiple locations in one scale may not yet be visible in the previous scale, so its appearance dependencies would not be conditioned and independently sampling can mix modes.
-Rather than scaling up by a factor of 2, as one might consider initially, the best performing multiscale models \citep{var,infinity,star} currently scale by a factor of $\sqrt[3]{2} \approx 1.26$ (i.e. each factor of 2 is further subdivided into 3 evenly spaced scales).
-However, slow scale-up is not the only way to insert the necessary conditioning.
-As prior sequential and parallel methods \citep{par2025,zhang_locality-aware_2025} have shown, another way is to condition between sampling locations.
+Relying exclusively on scalewise conditioning, however, depends on a slow scale-up factor: If the scale factor is too large, then an object spanning multiple locations in one scale may not yet be visible in the previous scale, so its appearance dependencies would not be conditioned and independently sampling can mix modes.
+Rather than scaling up by a factor of 2, the best performing multiscale models \citep{var,infinity,star} currently scale by a factor of $\sqrt[3]{2} \approx 1.26$ (i.e. each factor of 2 is further subdivided into three scales).
+However, as prior sequential and parallel methods \citep{par2025,zhang_locality-aware_2025} have shown, another way to condition is to model dependencies between sampling locations.

 In this paper, we examine conditioning between locations \emph{within} each scale, making use of both between- and within-scale conditioning.
 We develop a sampling order based on a progressive checkerboard, which reduces mutual dependence within each sampling block and enables fast scale-up.
 Our ordering maintains balance at all levels in a quadtree subdivision, so that varying the block size effectively varies the trade-off between parallelism and modeling conditional dependencies.
 We use this to explore the relationships between scale-wise and within-scale conditioning, finding somewhat surprisingly that for this spatially balanced setup, the total number of sequential steps largely determines performance independently of how the steps are divided among scales.
-Our model is competitive with state-of-the-art methods in ImageNet 256x256 class-conditioned generation, using fewer sampling steps.
+Our model is competitive with state-of-the-art methods in ImageNet 256x256 class-conditioned generation, using just 17 sampling steps.